DiveGearAdvice.comUpdated May 2026

 What Matters in a Cold Water Wetsuit

 Neoprene quality determines lifespan.
 Cheap neoprene compresses after 50 dives and loses insulation.
-The difference between a £200 suit and a £350 suit is often how warm you are in year two.
+The difference between a £200 suit and a £350 suit is often how warm you are in year two, not year one.

 What to Avoid